This post was updated in 2025.

 - a saw (power saw recommended), or a nice person at said home improvement store who will cut the board into pieces for you--just be sure you take the measurements with you.

 - black paint (This project takes more than half of a 2-oz. bottle of craft paint.
 You could try spray paint if you prefer.
-You could also try a different color if you prefer)
+You could also try a different color if you prefer, but I think the black looks sharp with the lettering.)

-- adhesive of some kind, such as double-sided tape, Xyron, Uhu stick, spray adhesive, or Mod Podge.
+- adhesive of some kind, such as double-sided tape, Xyron, Uhu stick, or spray adhesive

 STEP 3: prepare the wooden blocks